-- The overview of the corridors, axes and/or track sections that must remain free when other track sections are unavailable. - Guidelines on the number of times that a relation or rail flow can be obstructed by simultaneous TCRs. - Specifically for the passenger sector: - A map showing by line or section which periods are preferred for planning long weekday daytime TCRs. - Guidelines on when sections of track or lines should remain open so as not to impede the flow of passengers to tourist attractions (coastline, theme - and wildlife parks)
+- The overview of the corridors, axes and/or track sections that must remain free when other track sections are unavailable. - Specifically for the passenger sector: - A map showing by line or section which periods are preferred for planning long weekday daytime TCRs. - Guidelines on when sections of track or lines should remain open so as not to impede the flow of passengers to tourist attractions (coastline, theme - and wildlife parks)